thefrogsociety/sql-8week-analytics/Case Study #5 - Data Mart/README.md

 | Middle Aged  | Couples     |  1854160330|
 | Young Adults | Families    |  1770889293|

-Apart from the unknown age band from the unknown demographic, which might consist many different groups within the category and thus is not useful for interpretation and analysis, the `age_band` and `demographic` that
+Apart from the unknown age band from the unknown demographic, which might consist many different groups within the category and thus is not useful for interpretation and analysis, the `age_band` and `demographic` that contribute the most to Retail sales are `Retirees` and `Families`

-#### 9. Can avg_transaction be used to calculate average transaction size?
+#### 9. Can `avg_transaction` be used to calculate average `transaction` size?

-No.

-Because **avg_transaction is calculated per row**, averaging those values would produce a biased result.
+No, because **avg_transaction is calculated per row**, averaging those values would produce a biased result.

 Correct calculation: